ShineiArakawa/EDA/README.md

 </p>
 </figure>

-Add some visualizers (on a whole dataset, a whole predictions or interactive chats).
+Great thanks to this repo, added some visualizers (on a whole dataset, a whole predictions or interactive chats).

 ## 0. Installation